bt3gl/building_blog/content/crl_ocsp.md

 Today I am going to talk about some regulation details of **SSL/TLS connections**.
 These connections rely on a chain of trust.
 This chain of trust is established by **certificate authorities** (CAs), which serve as trust anchors to verify the validity of who a device thinks it is talking to.
 In technical terms, **X.509** is an [ITU-T](http://en.wikipedia.org/wiki/ITU-T) standard that specifies standard formats for things such as *public key certificates* and *certificate revocation lists*.

 A **public key certificate** is how websites bind their identity to a *public key* to allow an encrypted session (SSL/TLS) with the user.
 The certificate includes information about the key, the owner's *identity* (such as the DNS name), and the *digital signature* of the entity that issued the certificate (the [Certificate Authority](http://en.wikipedia.org/wiki/Certificate_authority), also known as CA).
 As a consequence, browsers and other [user-agents](http://en.wikipedia.org/wiki/User_agent) should always be able to check the authenticity of these certificates before proceeding.

 Some organizations need SSL/TLS simply for confidentiality (encryption), while other organizations use it to enhance trust in their security and identity.
 Therefore, CAs issue different certificates with different levels of verification, ranging from just confirming the control of the domain name (*Domain Validation*, DV) to more extensive identity checks (*Extended Validation*, EV).
 For instance, if a site's DNS gets hijacked, while the attacker could be able to issue a controlled DV, she wouldn't be able to issue new EV certificates just with domain validation.

 Since EV and DV certificates can be valid for years, they might lose their validity before they expire by age.
 For instance, the website can lose control of its key or, as recently in the event of the [Heartbleed bug](http://heartbleed.com/), a very large number of SSL/TLS websites needed to revoke and reissue their certificates.
-Therefore, the need for an efficient revocation machinery is evident.
+Therefore, the need for efficient revocation machinery is evident.

 For many years,  two ways of revoking a certificate have prevailed: